hardymj/JenkinsBuildMonitorExtension/README.md

 # Jenkins CI Build Monitor Plugin

+Version that includes a change to add in a Run Tests Button in the dashboard and a link to go the Test Results straight away

 Build Monitor Plugin provides a highly visible view of the status of selected Jenkins jobs.

 It easily accommodates different computer screen sizes and is ideal as an Extreme Feedback Device to be displayed on a screen on your office wall.